Timothy S. Matthews

 Rear Admiral Timothy Stirling Matthews (born 1958) is a former United States Navy admiral.
 His naval career began in 1982 and spanned almost 32 years.
 In early 2014, he retired from the Navy and later joined Lockheed Martin, providing aviation sustainment operations support to the US military.

 Early life and education

 Timothy Stirling Matthews was born in 1958.
-He graduated from the University of Colorado in 1980 with a Bachelor of Science degree in aerospace engineering.
+He graduated from the University of Colorado Boulder in 1980 with a Bachelor of Science degree in aerospace engineering.

 Naval career

 Matthews joined the United States Navy, and was commissioned as an aeronautical maintenance duty officer through its Aviation Officer Candidate School in Pensacola, Florida, in August 1982.
 He attended the Naval Postgraduate School, Monterey, California, from which he received a master's degree in aeronautical engineering in 1995.
 He served on deployments in the Mediterranean Sea, Western Pacific, and Persian Gulf on board the aircraft carriers USS John F. Kennedy, USS Saratoga and USS Carl Vinson.
 He also served ashore with Fleet Air Reconnaissance Squadron 2 (VQ-2) in Rota, Spain, Tactical Electronic Warfare Squadron 132 (VAQ-132) at Naval Air Station Whidbey Island in Washington, and Carrier Air Wing Fourteen.